 More operational matters that create the right conditions for the former include recognition of study periods abroad, visa issues regarding youth mobility, recognition of non-formal learning and volunteering, providing funding for projects involving youth organisations.

 EFIL takes part in several relevant stakeholder groups and platforms, and selectively networks with like-minded organisations to create strategic alliances and make sure its priorities are addressed at the appropriate level, this way influencing policy-making at European level and mainstreaming youth exchanges as a recognized best practice for Intercultural Learning.
-EFIL’s main external partners are the European Youth Forum (YFJ) and the European Civil Society Platform on Lifelong Learning (EUCIS-LLL).
+EFIL’s main external partners are the European Youth Forum (YFJ) and the Lifelong Learning Platform.

 Lobbying and networking further improves visibility, credibility and EFIL’s reputation within Europe, hereby profiling itself as a respected, professional organisation with much wanted expertise.